ytakzk/Hokusai/README.md

 // Add a button with a selector hokusai.addButton("Button 2", target: self, selector: Selector("button2Pressed"))

 // Set a font name.
-AvenirNext-DemiBold is the default. hokusai.fontName = "Verdana-Bold"
+AvenirNext-DemiBold is the default.
+(Optinoal) hokusai.fontName = "Verdana-Bold"

 // Select a color scheme.
-Just below you can see the dafault sets of schemes. hokusai.colorScheme = HOKColorScheme.Enshu
+Just below you can see the dafault sets of schemes.
+(Optinoal) hokusai.colorScheme = HOKColorScheme.Enshu

 // Show Hokusai